 Dropbox has become more than a file syncing and cloud storage utility.
 We’ve already shared the pro user’s guide for dropbox.
 Dropbox is a cloud storage utility, in other words it hosts the files for us.
 Saying that – then why can’t we use it to host our own website?
 Of course, that’d be cool.
-May be you’ve just created a site and wanna demonstrate it to your client or share it with a friend.
+Maybe you’ve just created a site and wanna demonstrate it to your client or share it with a friend.
 It can work like a charm.
 Dropbox can be a great tool for hosting.
+(But again, you may also choose from some of the best dropbox alternatives.)

 Also, other limitation is your storage.
 You can get up to 10 GB free hosting using referrals.
 But, 10 GB won’t be enough for hosting if you’re going to make your site go public.
 May be you buy a custom domain.
 Making your site go public increases the possibility that your site will be down if too many visitors get online.
 Not giving enough bandwidth to other visitors.
 For that, you’ll have to opt for a pro account and buy yourself higher storage for hosting.